Nitrux/desklock/README.md

 Desklock runs natively on Wayland compositors such as Hyprland or Sway.

 > [!WARNING]
-> QMLGreet does not support X11.
-QMLGreet's main target is Nitrux OS, and using it in other distributions is not within its scope.
+> Desklock does not support X11.
+Desklock's main target is Nitrux OS, and using it in other distributions is not within its scope.
 Please do not open issues regarding this use case; they will be closed.

 ## Features